openfaas/openfaas.github.io/_posts/2022-08-22-fan-out-and-back-in-using-functions.md

       - s3-secret
 ```

+The S3 client is created and stored in global variable upon the first request.
+Creating a S3 client in the handler for each request is quite an expensive operation.
+By initializing it once and assigning it to a global variable it can be reused between function invocations.
+The first version if this example did not reuse the clients.
+By moving them to the outer scope we managed to reduce the average call duration of the `run-model` function by 1s.

 The function then reads the name of the CSV file from the body and that file name is used to retrieve the input data from S3.
 We then iterate over each row in the input CSV file and invoke the `run-model` function for each URL in the file.
 Note that `run-model` is invoked asynchronously.
 This decouples the HTTP transaction between the caller and the function.
 The request is added to a queue and picked up by the queue-worker to run it in the background.
 This allows us to run the multiple invocations in parallel.

 > The parallelism of a batch job can be controlled by changing the number of tasks the queue-worker runs at once.
 See our[ official documentation](https://docs.openfaas.com/reference/async/#parallelism) for more details on how to do this.

-The `requirements.txt` file for the `run-mode` function:
+The `requirements.txt` file for the `run-model` function:

 ```
 requests